EVMcrispr/evmcrispr-doc/cookbook/defi.md

 ## Harvesting and cashing out of Sushi
 This script will harvest pending rewards from a series of SushiSwap farms and then swap the $SUSHI and $GNO rewards to XDAI.

+The current pools yielding rewards and the rewards rate on sushiswap might change, so might the minimum price of the tokens you want to swap.
+Check out current prices and pools on Sushiswap before running the script to avoid MEV loss or transaction failure.

+The minimum price effectively decides how much slippage you'll accept.

 ```
 # Switch to Gnosis Chain and define the two smart contracts we will use
 switch 100